-8 key steps to buying a house or apartment
+8 key steps to buying a house or an apartment

 There’s nothing that quite matches the excitement of buying a property, especially when it’s your first home.
 To make the journey from home-hunter to homeowner a little easier, we’ve created a step-by-step guide covering all the major property-buying pit stops.